Independent Mississippi governor race tracker

 1. Mississippi Today — What lived and died in the 2026 Mississippi legislative session (April 5, 2026) — The broad session-wrap item this page is meant to answer and contextualize.

-2. SuperTalk Mississippi — “We’ll probably see you again”: Mississippi lawmakers conclude 2026 session for now — Useful for the end-of-session mechanics, the on-paper extension, and what leaders said remained unfinished.
+2. SuperTalk Mississippi — “We’ll probably see you again”: Mississippi lawmakers conclude 2026 session for now — Useful for the first end-of-session mechanics, the on-paper extension, and what leaders said remained unfinished.

 4. Magnolia Tribune — Appropriators hammer out FY 2027 state budget as regular session nears end (March 27, 2026) — Best concise budget-endgame framing for teacher pay, PERS, Medicaid, and the larger appropriations squeeze.